mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

    When the :hwlabel:`VINYL` button is lit, move the platter to 'scratch' the track as you would with a vinyl record.

-   When the :hwlabel:`VINYL` button is unlit (or if you are touching only the side of the platter), move the platter to temporarily adjust the track’s speed."
+   When the :hwlabel:`VINYL` button is unlit (or if you are touching only the side of the platter), move the platter to temporarily adjust the track’s speed.

+   If the library is maximized (use :hwlabel:`FILES` button) then turning the jog wheel will quickly navigate through the actual playlist or crate.
+No interaction is done with the current playing track.
+Be careful though, after exit the maximized library view the jog wheel will immediately return to jog or scratch mode."
    "28", ":hwlabel:`SHIFT` + Jog Wheel",                   "Navigates quickly through the track.
 This only applies if touching the side of the platter or with :hwlabel:`VINYL` deactivated."
    "29", ":hwlabel:`STOP TIME`",                           "Controls the rate at which the track slows to a complete stop ('brake time') during backspin.
 This also affects how quickly the track starts after a backspin ('Soft Start')."
    "30", ":hwlabel:`VINYL`",                               "Press to activate/deactivate a 'vinyl mode' for the platter.
 When activated, you can use the platter to 'scratch' the track as you would with a vinyl record."